zowe/zowe.github.io/security.md

 After collaborating on a fix, repository maintainers can publish the security advisory to publicly disclose the security vulnerability to the project's community.

 Zowe discloses the vulnerabilities in a timely manner but giving the user time to upgrade.
-The fixed vulnerabilities will be available on the [zowe security page](https://www.zowe.org/security.html).
+The fixed vulnerabilities will be published on the [zowe security page](https://www.zowe.org/security.html).
 Zowe won't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will the users upgrade Zowe.

 When the new release of Zowe is public we will publish the vulnerabilities fixed in the previous release.
-For example when we release Zowe 2.3 we will publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe
+For example when we release Zowe 2.3 we will publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe.
+The issues that were fixed will be also published in out [Zowe security reports](https://github.com/zowe/security-reports) repository listing

-### Security updates publishing
+#### Security updates
-By publishing security advisories, repository maintainers make it easier for their community to update package dependencies and research the impact of the security vulnerabilities.
+By publishing security advisories, repository maintainers make it easier for their communi ty to update package dependencies and research the impact of the security vulnerabilities.
 For more information, see "About GitHub Security Advisories for repositories."
 Security notifications will be distributed via the following methods.